 Lemon Poppy Seed Shortbread

-Rich and buttery, these lemon poppy seed shortbread cookies are gluten-free and paleo making them a fun holiday treat that everyone can enjoy.
+Rich and buttery, these gluten-free lemon shortbread cookies are a fun holiday treat that everyone can enjoy.

-Shortbread is traditional Scottitsh baked good made from one part sugar, two parts butter and three parts flours.
+Shortbread is a traditional Scottish baked good made from one part sugar, two parts butter and three parts flours.
 It is crisp and flaky while still being rich and buttery and pairs perfectly with any cup of tea or coffee.
-Although I don’t think there is anything inherently unhealthy about traditional shortbread, it is made with real food after all, I recognize that not everyone can eat flour for different dietary reasons, so this almond flour version is a fun alternative to the classic recipe.
-I’ve already shared an orange cranberry shortbread recipe in my Healthy Holiday Treats eBook, so this lemon poppy seed shortbread is just another fun flavour you can add to your repertoire.
+Although I don’t think there is anything inherently unhealthy about traditional shortbread, it is made with real food, after all, I recognize that not everyone can eat flour for different dietary reasons, so this almond flour version is a fun alternative to the classic recipe.

 The almond flour in this recipe provides a nice crumbly base for the shortbread, while the arrowroot powder helps to give them a little extra starch to help create crispy texture.
 I opted to cut my cookies into perfect circles, however, feel free to create any holiday shape you like!